chadwick-yao/week_report/documents/ACT.md

     def __init__(self, backbone: nn.Module, train_backbone: bool, num_channels: int, return_interm_layers: bool):
         super().__init__()
-        # for name, parameter in backbone.named_parameters(): # only train later layers # TODO do we want this?
-        #     if not train_backbone or 'layer2' not in name and 'layer3' not in name and 'layer4' not in name:
-        #         parameter.requires_grad_(False)
         if return_interm_layers:
             return_layers = {"layer1": "0", "layer2": "1", "layer3": "2", "layer4": "3"}
         else: